fbpx

 The spikes can be detected as ectopic and/or alter heart rate.

-What is 12 Lead Placement?
+What is a 12 Lead ECG?

 The 12 Lead placement is one of the most productive investigations in medicine.
 An electrocardiogram, commonly known as an ECG, is a reading that assesses the size and direction of the heart’s electrical currents.